aaronw-dev/dailynotes/README.md

 - **Clean, distraction-free** interface focused on your words
 - **Date organization** so you can look back on your messages
 - **Copy text feature** for sharing favorite quotes

+yes, I used AI to write this readme. fight me.